kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 In the previous example, we could have used `chelsea.dataset` instead of `this.dataset`.
 But when using `this`, we can make our code reusable and create multiple links with the same functionality.

-Keeping the CSS and JavaScript the same, we can add a few more links to our HTML.
+Still keeping the CSS the same, we can add a few more links to our HTML while slightly adjusting our JavaScript.
 Clicking on each link will load different info onto our page.

+__The HTML__
 {% prism markup %}
 <ul>
   <li class="teamListItem">